Alumni IT services they keep and lose

 • Uniqname and MCommunity Directory profile

-Alumni keep their uniqname, UMICH password, and MCommunity Directory profile for life.
+Keep your UMICH account and MCommunity Directory profile for life.

-You can continue to use Duo two-factor authentication when you log into U-M services via the web.
+You can continue to use OKta two-factor authentication when you log into U-M services via the web.

 • U-M Google Apps

-Students who prefer not to use U-M Google for their email can still retain use of their @umich.edu address when they become alumni.
-U-M offers email forwarding for alumni at no charge.
+As an alum, you may continue to use your U-M Google Services, including your U-M Gmail account, as long as you remain under your 15GB storage limit.
+For alumni who prefer not to use U-M Google for their email but want to retain the use of their @umich.edu address, U-M offers email forwarding at no charge.

 • Canvas Profile